cowlicks/GSoC-proposal/proposal.markdown

 * Submit my proposal for bool handling specification to the community.
 Get feedback, alter as needed until some consensus is reached.
 * Write numpy type parity specification.
 How should numpy objects be handled by sparse functions?
 How should Sparse matrices be handled by Numpy functions?
 What can and cannot be expected to be on par for sparse matirices?
 What should just be done as spmatrix.toarray().numpymethod()?
 What sparse methods should return sparse matrices?

-#### Timeline
-I've broken the 3 pieces of my proposal up into 3 equally size blocks of time +/- one week.
-(I will probably start writing code before the *official start*)
-* Monday May 27th -- Start bool handling
+#### Monday May 27th -- Start bool handling
-    * Begin implementing bool operations portion of the specification in sparsetools/\*.h .
+*Begin implementing bool operations portion of the specification in sparsetools/\*.h .
 * Implement bool type handling part of the specification.
 * Write tests for bool specification.

-* Week of June 17th -- Wrap up bool handling.
+#### Week of June 17th -- Wrap up bool handling.
 * All unit tests passing
-    * Code commited
+* Code committed
 * Documentation complete

-* Monday June 24th -- Start type handling!
+#### Monday June 24th -- Start type handling!

-    * type handling
-* Week of July 1st
-* Week of July 8th
-* Week of July 15th
+#### Week of July 15th -- Wrap up type handling
-    * wrap up type handling
+* Wrap up type handling

-* Week of July 22nd
-    * new methods, features etc.
+#### Week of July 22nd -- new methods, features etc.
 * Start with csc, and csr.
-* July 29th -- Submit mid-term evaluation!
+#### July 29th -- Submit mid-term evaluation!
 * Week of August 5th
 * Week of August 12th
 * Week of August 19th

-    * wrap up new features?
-* Week of August 26th
+#### Week of August 26th -- Wrap up new features!
 * My school begins on August 29th, so I'll cut work to around 1/3 to 1/4 of before
 * Continue with features, bugs etc for the remaining weeks. slow pace.
 * Week of September 2nd
 * Week of September 9th
 * September 23rd -- Final evaluation!